RAD LINE: small-diameter hyperstatic cord - Petzl Other

 1. Falling on a hyperstatic cord is dangerous

-The rope is an essential component; its energy absorption capacity helps reduce the maximum impact force experienced in a fall.
+The rope is an essential component; its energy absorption capacity helps reduce the maximum impact force during a fall.
 Dynamic ropes have greater energy absorption capacity than static ropes.

 Comparison test of energy absorption by the rope: